SuadeLabs/fire/documentation/properties/type.md

 The [EC Collateral Directive][arrangement] states:
 > The assets can be provided: either by transfer of full ownership from a collateral provider to a collateral taker; or by the transfer of possession from a collateral provider to a collateral taker under a security right (e.g. pledge, charge or lien), where the full ownership of the assets remains with the collateral provider.

+### residential_property
+Property composed of one or more dwellings.

+### multifamily
+Property composed of five or more residential dwellings.
+[US Census Bureau definition][us-census-multifamily]:
+> buildings with five units or more

 ### immovable_property
 As per Artcile 124(1) [CRR][crr], this identifies **immovable property**